Motorized roller shades partially lowered filtering afternoon sunlight in Key Biscayne bedroom

 Motorized Shades: Design and Function for South Florida Sunlight

-6 min read
+7 min read

 South Florida has two things that most parts of the country don’t: intense, direct sunlight for most of the year, and a lot of glass in luxury homes.
 Floor-to-ceiling windows, sliding glass doors, corner glazing, skylights – the architecture is designed around light and views, which is part of what makes it beautiful.
-It also means that managing sunlight, heat gain, and glare is a real daily challenge.
+It also means that managing sunlight, heat gain, and glare is a real daily consideration.

 Why South Florida Is Different